MatBucher/ekv3model/README.md

 # EKV3 Verilog-A model
-In this repository, you will find the Verilog-A code of EKV3 model. \
+In this repository, you will find the Verilog-A code of EKV3 MOSFET model. \
 This code is developed and maintained by EKV3 modeling group at Technical University of Crete (TUC).

 Your feedback is most welcome.
 Please direct inquiries, comments etc. to,